Welcome to the Heart of Lincolnshire!

 Close to the city of Lincoln, this is rural England at its very best – a perfect base to make the most of Lincolnshire’s incredible aviation heritage and historic landscapes.
 Nestled in the heart of Lincolnshire, North Kesteven has much to offer; endless countryside, bustling market towns and charming villages – there’s plenty to see and do whatever the weather!

-Opening on Saturday 30 September, Cranwell Aviation Heritage Museum’s upcoming exhibition – Airships over Lincolnshire… Lighter than Air will open to the public exploring the vital role of airships and hot air balloons have played and the involvement of the Lighter than Air Section at Cranwell.
+Cranwell Aviation Heritage Museum are up in the clouds after receiving great reviews for their latest exhibition – Airships over Lincolnshire… Lighter than Air.
+You still have time to catch this exhibition which is open until 25 March 2018 exploring the vital role of airships and hot air balloons have played and the involvement of the Lighter than Air Section at Cranwell.
 See their development over time, including the types of balloons and airships which operated from Cranwell; learn about the working life of an airship’s crew; find out about Zeppelin raids on Lincolnshire as well as the career of Barnes Wallis, a designer of airships.

 For more information call 01529 488490 or email firstname.lastname@example.org.